The Finke to Alice Springs Track, Survival of the Fittest!

 Welcome to the Finke track between Finke and Alice Springs!

 A Legendary Race

 We were following the Old Ghan railway from Quorn in South Australia through to Alice Springs.
-And now we were travelling through deep sand, a section of the Old Ghan that was notorious for being regularly buried in sand drifts.
+And now we were travelling through deep sand, a section of the Old Ghan rail line notorious for being regularly buried in sand drifts.

 And we could see why.
 The red sand is bottomless with no firm base at all.

 This section is famous for the legendary Finke Desert Race, held every year on the June long weekend.
 This is billed as one of the toughest races in the world, and rightly so.
 Held over 2 days, over 600 competitors race from Alice Springs to Aputula (Finke) on Day 1.
 Then they turn around and do it all again the following day, back to Alice Springs.